frankwnb/Collaborative-Perception-Datasets-for-Autonomous-Driving/README.md

 - ### [[I2I Datasets]()]
 - ### [[Methods]()]

-## Simulator - Simulators for Collaborative Perception (CP) Research
+## :bookmark:Simulator - Simulators for Collaborative Perception (CP) Research

 **Simulators** play a critical role in **Collaborative Perception (CP)** research for **Autonomous Driving (AD)**, offering cost-effective, safe, and annotation-efficient alternatives to real-world data collection.
 They enable the generation of **accurate object attributes** and provide **automated annotations**, crucial for training and evaluating perception algorithms.